 - 7.5.3 The trail may pass through coastal woodland and scrubby areas on cliffs or elsewhere.
-If the woodland is managed for shooting, the trail will normally follow the seaward edge. - 7.5.4 In woodland on cliffs that are subject to significant erosion or landslip, the trail will normally roll back when erosion or landslip takes place without further reference to the Secretary of State, in accordance with a description in our report (see sections 4.10 and 7.1). - Where clearance work would be required to establish a route through scrubby areas, we will discuss the options carefully with the owner and/or occupier before reaching a decision.
+If the woodland is managed for shooting, the trail will normally follow the seaward edge. - 7.5.4 In woodland on cliffs that are subject to significant erosion or landslip, the trail will normally roll back automatically when erosion or landslip takes place, in accordance with a description in our report (see sections 4.9 and 7.1). - 7.5.5 Where clearance work would be required to establish a route through scrubby areas, we will discuss the options carefully with the owner and/or occupier before reaching a decision.
 It may also be necessary to assess potential impacts on any protected species that are known to be present and to mitigate any impacts that are likely to be significant, for example by aligning the trail to avoid the most sensitive areas.

 - 7.5.6 Woodland and scrub on the seaward side of the trail will automatically qualify as spreading room unless it is excepted land or subject to long-term local exclusions.
-Woodland that occurs on cliff slopes and dunes landward of the trail will also be spreading room, with the same provisos (see section 4.8). - We will consider other woodland inland of the trail for inclusion as spreading room.
-For example, we may propose that the landward boundary of the coastal margin coincides with the landward edge of the wood, or with a convenient internal boundary - in accordance with the criteria in section 4.8. - 7.5.8 Woodland may be excepted land, for example if subject to military byelaws.
-Figure 27 in chapter 9 illustrates how coastal access rights might be implemented in a woodland.
+Woodland that occurs on cliff slopes and dunes landward of the trail will also be spreading room, with the same provisos (see section 4.7). - 7.5.7 We will consider other woodland inland of the trail for inclusion as spreading room, in accordance with the criteria in section 4.7.
+For example, we may recommend that the landward boundary of spreading room coincides with the landward edge of the wood, or with a convenient internal boundary. - 7.5.8 Woodland may be excepted land, for example if subject to military byelaws.

-Where there are concerns, these are most likely to arise in relation to:
+Figure 26 in chapter 9 illustrates how coastal access rights might be implemented in a woodland.

-- Public safety - Disruption to (or danger from) forestry operations (see section 8.13) - Shooting or game management (see sections 8.11 and 8.9 respectively)
+- 7.5.9 Where there are concerns, these are most likely to arise in relation to: - Public safety - Disruption to (or danger from) forestry operations (see section 8.12) - Shooting or game management (see sections 8.10 and 8.8 respectively)